Chicago, Rock Island and Pacific Railroad: Legacy

 The railroad's locomotives, rail cars, equipment, tracks, and real estate were sold to other railroads or to scrappers.
 Gibbons was able to raise more than $500 million in the liquidation, paying off all the railroad's creditors, bondholders and all other debts in full at face value with interest.
 Henry Crown was ultimately proven correct, as both he and other bondholders who had purchased Rock Island debt for cents on the dollar during the low ebb in prices did especially well.
-The line from the end of commuter service in Blue Island to Bureau Junction was leased to the Chessie System.
+The line from the end of commuter service in Blue Island to Bureau Junction was leased to the Chessie System (later CSX).
 The Chicago and North Western acquired the line between the Twin Cities and Kansas City.
 The line between Tucumcari and St. Louis was acquired by the Cotton Belt.
 The Choctaw Route was sold in pieces.
 The line between Herington, Kansas and Fort Worth, Texas was sold to the Oklahoma, Kansas and Texas Railroad.
 The line between Peoria, Illinois, Bureau Junction and Omaha, Nebraska was acquired by the Iowa Interstate Railroad.

 Gibbons was released from the Rock Island on June 1, 1984, after its estate expired.
 With all assets sold and all debt retired, the Rock Island found itself with a large infusion of cash.
 The name of the company was changed to Chicago Pacific Corporation to further distance itself from the defunct railroad.
 Its first purchase was vacuum maker Hoover Company.
 In 1988, the company was acquired by the Maytag Corporation.